Amanda Hamel, RD

 Have you ever had that ‘fish-out-of-water’ feeling?
 Imagine the feeling of being in a room full of people, and all the lights are off except for one hot, glaring spotlight that’s pointed straight down on you.
 That was me in my first semester of Pharmacy.
 I remember so clearly being in a packed classroom, with many of whom were close friends, yet I felt like I simply did not belong.
 It was a crushing, almost out-of-body experience, and I knew in that moment that something wasn’t right.
 I couldn’t tell you why or what, but my gut (always trust your gut!) was telling me that I needed to be somewhere else.

 That ‘somewhere else’ was in the field of nutrition and dietetics!
 I always had a keen interest in health, wellness and disease-prevention, so I took a risk, made the switch, and have never looked back.
 Side note: I recently cleaned out my old notes from high school and found a career report I did in Grade 10 on none other than ‘The Dietitian’!
 It was a sign.

 Like many dietitians I know, I wear many ‘hats’.
-I currently work in an outpatient hemodialysis and chronic kidney disease clinic.
-Once per month, I travel to a rural northern reserve, where I practice LTC (long term care) nutrition at their beautiful PCH (personal care home).
+I recently secured a full-time nutrition educator position with the Dairy Farmers of Manitoba as part of their Nüton team of Registered Dietitians.
+Prior to that, I worked in an outpatient hemodialysis and chronic kidney disease clinic and once per month, I traveled to a rural northern reserve, where I practiced in LTC (long term care) at their beautiful PCH (personal care home).
 I also have a contract position as a Nutrition Tour Leader with Save-On-Foods grocery stores.
 I am also dabbling in private practice on the side, just to shake things up a bit.
 I love that all of my current jobs cover different aspects of the nutrition continuum, enabling me to maintain and learn new skills!

 How would you explain what you do?